 For now she is trying to grieve as best as she can, but until she has Tim’s ashes it isn’t easy.

 “Today has been a good day,” she said while chatting at Starbucks.
 “Yesterday I broke down.”

-Walking to take a photo at Salish Park with Maggie, Jaden and Sarah, another regular from the streets walked by.
+Walking to take a photo at Salish Park with Maggie, Jared and Sarah, another regular from the streets walked by.
 At first he asked if they had a dollar.
-Then he saw Tim’s brother and asked, “Is that you Jaden?”
+Then he saw Tim’s brother and asked, “Is that you Jared?”

 He looked shocked and emotional as he expressed his sadness at the death of Tim on the streets.

 “He was my friend,” this broken young man said, tears in his eyes.

 • For part two of Maggie and Tim click here, with more on Maggie’s experiences at the St. Mary’s Indian Residential School and how that affected her life.

 Do you have something to add to this story, or something else we should report on?
 Email:

 Like us on Facebook and follow us on Twitter.